jtenner/ason/README.md

 # Caveats

-When using the regular `ASON.serialize` method, values will be boxed for you.
+When using the regular `ASON.serialize` method, values automatically will be boxed and unboxed for you.

 ```ts
 assert(ASON.deserialize<i32>(ASON.serialize(42)) == 42);